 After that Mikah asked how things were going for the Countess, who said her life was not as exciting as Mikah's.
 But she said word of the diamond auction was increasing, and also, coyly, that she had a surprise for Mikah.
 When Mikah asked, Ursara reminded her that she asked about the original measurements for the diamond, before it was cut.
 When Mikah recalled that, Ursara revealed that she had a facsimile diamond cut from lab grown crystal, which she was going to add to her in-ship display.
 But she'd decided to make it available for Cr 2,000, if Mikah wanted it?

-When Mikah said she did want it, Ursara suggested they get together the next day and go over the details so Mikah could buy the stone.
+When Mikah said she wanted it, Ursara suggested they get together the next day and go over the details so Mikah could buy the stone.
 Mikah asked what time would be best for Ursara and the Countess suggested getting together for lunch.
 Mikah said that was good for her, and they set the plans for Mikah to meet Ursara at her berth.
 Ursara also said that the Baroness she'd met at dinner had very nice things to say about Mikah.
 This was surprising, as the Baroness didn't appear impressed at all with her at the time.
 Mikah told Ursara this was nice to hear while privately being happy to have changed the mind of one more self-important noble-person in the crowd.
 It helped to change normally closed minds.
 Ursara said this would hopefully effect the Baroness' bidding as Mikah recalled her interest in the diamond.Finding A Nugget In The News

 The rest of the conversation was small talk and, after they disconnected, Mikah decided to check the news and watch vids.
 As she listened a bit more to the robotic upgrades lawsuit, Mikah was surprised to find Aiden had been paying some attention to this, given the large amount of androids and robots in use on Rhylanor.
 As well, there were the news stories about the Risek restoration, investigation of Natoko, the Inthe transport price fixing investigation, the clone singer estate fight, the Pavabid choir planning and others.
 Eventually, Mikah spent an hour watching reports.
 As she watched, she saw a segment on new diplomatic missions from a number of the independent nations of Porozlo.
 Included in this, she spotted the mission from Stepozhevac and noticed that one of the mission members was Mr. Mattin, the man Ms. Vik identified as a member of the Government of Natoko!